sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 Just-in-time Compilers [can trace a lot of their history][jit] through Smalltalk, Self, and later Java.
 All three of these languages compile into an intermediary bytecode and translate into machine code at runtime.

 ### Self

-Self prides itself for its simplicity.
-I think this is because, while we could think of it as adding prototypes to Smalltalk, it can be equivilently thought of as removing classes from Smalltalk, which is a minimalistic language to begin with.

 Self introduces prototypes, which is a way to have object oriented programming without classes.
 Instead of calling class constructors, objects are created by cloning other objects (called the object's prototype) and potentially modifying their structure.
 The predominant modern adopter of prototypes is [JavaScript][js].